-- Release the right arm in front of you and your left leg behind you.
+- Release your right arm in front of you and your left leg behind you.

-- Next, place your hand back on the floor and press the foot toward the ceiling 20 times.
-Keep the knee bent above your hip.
+- Next, place your hand back on the floor, and press the foot toward the ceiling 20 times.
+Keep the knee bent and above your hip.

-- Straighten the same leg behind you with a pointed foot and lift up 20 times.
+- Then, straighten the same leg behind you with a pointed foot, and lift up 20 times.

 - Repeat on the other side.

-Butterfly Crunches work those lower abs, which are notoriously difficult to target.
-This exercise will strengthen the muscles that support your back, along with creating a lean midsection.
+Butterfly crunches work those lower abs, which are notoriously difficult to target.
+This exercise will strengthen the muscles that support your back and help you create a lean midsection.